Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 FREE WORKBOOKS, CHEAT SHEETS, AND RESOURCES TO HELP YOU START, GROW AND PROFIT FROM YOUR HANDMADE SHOP.

-Okay, now that this is out of the way, there is one thing that you do need to understand to make the best decision for your business, and this one thing is the number one difference – the real difference – between Shopify and WordPress.
+Okay, now that this is out of the way, there is one thing that you do need to understand to make the best decision for your online business.
+This one thing is the number one difference – the real difference – between Shopify and WordPress.
 It has to do with hosted versus non-hosted platforms.
 If you’re already bored, stay with me.
-I promise I’m going to explain this to you in plain English without using any techy words whatsoever, but you do need to understand this concept.
+I promise I’m going to explain this Shopify VS WordPress difference to you in plain English without using any techy words whatsoever, but you do need to understand this concept.

 Shopify is a hosted platform.
-This means that when you sign up for an account with Shopify, they will give you a domain name, your hosting, and take care of updates and security for you.
+This means that when you sign up for an account with Shopify, they will give you a domain name, your website hosting, and take care of updates and security for your online business.
 It’s all part of your monthly fee.
-But that’s the thing with Shopify, though.
-The fee is a little bit higher than what it would be with WordPress because everything is included and they take care of all that techy stuff for you.
-The starter package with Shopify is $29 a month.
+But that’s the thing when you use Shopify.
+The fee is a little bit higher than what it would be with WordPress because everything is included and they take care of all that techy, web hosting stuff for you.
+The starter package with Shopify is $29 per month.

 WordPress on the other hand is self hosted (we are talking about wordpress.org not wordpress.com because that’s what you want to be using).
 What it means is that if you decide to go with WordPress.org, you will have to find your own hosting provider, and then install WordPress onto your website.

 Now I know that with what I just said, you’re probably thinking, “Well, I’m non-techy.
-Shopify is definitely the better option,” and it does make sense if you hate anything techy and you don’t want to have to deal with hosting or anything yourself.
+Shopify is definitely the better option for my ecommerce site,” and it does make sense if you hate anything techy and you don’t want to have to deal with hosting or anything yourself.
 But it also comes at a higher price point.
 Simple as that!
 If you’re just testing the water and you’re not making much sales yet, then I know it can be a bit of a turnoff for some of you.

-Now with WordPress, although it can sound like you need a masters in nerdism to be able to install it and use it, it’s not necessarily the case.
+Now with WordPress, although it can sound like you need a masters in nerdism to be able to install and use WordPress software, it’s not necessarily the case.

 BUT (and that’s really important), you have to pick a GREAT hosting provider.